vuejs/rfcs/active-rfcs/0000-reactivity-effect-scope.md

 ### `onScopeDispose`

 The global hook `onScopeDispose()` serves a similar functionality to `onUnmounted()`, but works for the current scope instead of the component instance.
-This could benefit composable functions to cleanup their side effects along with its scope.
+This could benefit composable functions to clean up their side effects along with its scope.
 Since `setup()` also creates a scope for the component, it will be equivalent to `onUnmounted()` when there is no explicit effect scope created.

 ```ts
 import { onScopeDispose } from 'vue'